EnthusiastMK/hello-world/README.md

 # hello-world
 My first repository

-Hi people, i enthusiast and i want to create something that people will use it the whole life
+Hi people, i'm enthusiast and i want to create something that people will use it the whole life